nemanjadicic/RouletteNeo/README.md

 * Browser, mobile or desktop based virtual Roulette casino game.

 ### Quick Start
-1. Clone the repository to your computer and open Roultte Neo solution in Visual Studio.
+1. Clone the repository to your computer and open Roulette Neo solution in Visual Studio.
 2. Press F5 to start the Roulette Neo app.

 **To start the algorithm tester:**